 The 3 Best Trout Lines

-On my fishing reels that I use for only casting lures in lakes or in rivers, I like to use braided lines for a number of reasons which I will discuss below.
+- Braided Line: On my fishing reels that I use for casting lures in lakes or in rivers, I like to use braided lines for a number of reasons which I will discuss below.

-On the reels that I use when I am float fishing for trout in rivers, I prefer and only use a premium monofilament line and I will discuss the benefits of monofilament below and which ones are best.
-If you want to learn how to catch more trout, check out my page on float fishing for trout.
+- Monofilament Line: On the reels that I use when I am float fishing for trout in rivers, I prefer and use a premium monofilament line, and I will discuss the benefits of monofilament below and which ones are best.

 When I am using reels that I use for multiple methods, instead of changing lines, I always prefer a premium monofilament fishing line for trout fishing which is why I often recommend mono over all other lines.